backupbrew/switchbrew/Internet Browser.md

 | 0x504  | 0x10  | Account userID, 0 for common.                                                                      |
 | 0x514  | 0x4   | Unknown, this can be 0.                                                                            |

 This is the input struct for WifiWebAuthApplet.
+This is a total of 0x518-bytes.

 ### WebWifiReturnValue